DataBiosphere/terra-cli/CONTRIBUTING.md

 pre-defined users in the `test.firecloud.org` domain.
 There would be some refactoring involved in varying this domain.

-Note that the script takes an ADMIN groupemail as a required argument.
+Note that the script takes an ADMIN group email as a required argument.
 This should be the email address of a SAM group that contains several admin emails ( e.g. developer-admins group on the dev SAM deployment at the Broad contains the corporate emails of all PF team developers as of Sept 23, 2021).
 This is to